Whose Name Comes Up? II: Benchmarking and Intervention-Based Auditing of LLM-Based Scholar Recommendation: Conclusion

-Our code and data are already publicly available~\cite{llmscholarbench2025,llmscholarbench_osf2025}, with a citable DOI for the code to be finalized.
-We are also developing a supplementary visualization interface that builds on the benchmark results presented in this paper to support qualitative exploration of audit outcomes and author visibility within the APS coauthorship network, extending prior visualization work~\cite{ang2025whosenamecomesup}.
-Upon acceptance, we intend to submit the code and data for artifact evaluation and apply for the ``Artifacts Available'' badge, and to release the visualization tool as a supplementary artifact in accordance with the conference guidelines.

 \begin{acks} We thank Daniele Barolo for implementing and maintaining the data collection infrastructure, and for his valuable feedback and discussions during the design of the experiments.
 We also thank Xiangnan Feng for facilitating access to the Google Vertex AI API.
-LEN was supported by the Austrian Science Promotion Agency FFG project no. 873927 and the Vienna Science and Technology Fund WWTF under project No. ICT20-07. \end{acks}
+L.E.N was supported by the Vienna Science and Technology Fund WWTF under project no. ICT20-07, and the Austrian Science Promotion Agency FFG project no. 873927 ESSENCSE. \end{acks}

-{\thesection.\arabic{figure}} {\thesection.\arabic{table}}
+{\thesection.\arabic{figure}} {\thesection.\arabic{table}} [